kevindoorhomes/doorway/listing-agent/process-guide/negotiation.md

 ![](/assets/Screen Shot 2018-01-15 at 10.36.34 AM.png)

 Fill out the Net Sheet.
-This will require some estimating on your past.
+This will require some estimating on your part.
 Use the tools below to help.

 ![](/assets/Screen Shot 2018-01-16 at 4.39.53 PM.png)